liquity/dev/README.md

 ### Individual Pool Functions - *StabilityPool.sol*, *ActivePool.sol*, *DefaultPool.sol*

 `getRawEtherBalance()`: returns the actual raw ether balance of the contract.
-Dictinct from the ETH public variable, which returns the total recorded ETH deposits.
+Distinct from the ETH public variable, which returns the total recorded ETH deposits.

 ### Name Registry